AlexisPiquet/exif-dating/README.md

 # exif-dating

-Dating files with Exif data and sort them in dated folders
+Dating files with Exif data and folderize them

 ## Why ?